SmartMixed: A Two-Phase Training Strategy for Adaptive Activation Function Learning in Neural Networks: Experiments

-This analysis demonstrates that SmartMixed successfully enables neurons to discover functionally appropriate activation choices, with learned preferences reflecting the computational requirements of different network positions, early layers favor ReLU and Leaky ReLU while deeper layers prefer ELU and SELU.
-To validate the generalizability of these findings, we conducted extensive experiments across multiple feedforward neural network architectures of varying depths and widths.
-These experiments consistently revealed similar layer-wise activation preferences, confirming the robustness of our observations.
+The results of these experiments consistently reveal similar layer-wise activation preferences, confirming the robustness of our observations.
+Specifically, the distribution of selected activation functions supports the layer-wise trends identified in the previous subsection in a way that deeper layers consistently favor ELU and SELU over alternatives such as ReLU, Sigmoid, and Tanh.
+This consistency across diverse architectural configurations demonstrates both the reliability of the learned activation preferences and the generalizability of our findings.
 To the best of our knowledge, such consistent layer-wise specialization patterns have not been explicitly reported in prior literature.
-The comprehensive performance analysis and architectural comparisons are presented in the following section.
+A comprehensive analysis of performance and architectural comparisons is presented in the following section.